80x86 Calling Convention

 The calling convention works like this:

-2. The caller pushes the address of its next instruction (the return address) on the stack and jumps to the first instruction of the callee.
-A single 80x86 instruction, call, does both.
+pushx86 instruction.
+Arguments are pushed in right-to-left order.
+The stack grows downward: eachpushdecrements the stack pointer, then stores into the location it now points to, like the C expression*--esp = value. - The caller pushes the address of its next instruction (the return address) on the stack and jumps to the first instruction of the callee.
+A single 80x86 instruction,

-4. If the callee has a return value, it stores it into register eax.
+- If the callee has a return value, it stores it into register

-5. The callee returns by popping the return address from the stack and jumping to the location it specifies, using the x86 ret instruction.
+eax. - The callee returns by popping the return address from the stack and jumping to the location it specifies, using the x86

-6. The caller pops the arguments off the stack, normally using the pop x86 instruction.
-The pop is the exact opposite of a push as it reads the value from the location the stack pointer is referring to and increments it afterwards, like the C expression value = *esp++.
+popx86 instruction.
+Thepopis the exact opposite of apushas it reads the value from the location the stack pointer is referring to and increments it afterwards, like the C expressionvalue = *esp++.

 Consider a function f that takes three int arguments.
 This diagram shows a sample stack frame as seen by the callee at the beginning of step 3 above, supposing that f is invoked as f(1, 2, 3).
 The initial stack address is arbitrary: